-A fee remission system will operate to attempt to ensure that access to justice is not reduced for individuals in receipt of certain benefits or who have a disposable monthly income below a certain level.
+A fee remission system will operate to attempt to ensure that access to justice isn’t reduced for individuals in receipt of certain benefits or who have a disposable monthly income below a certain level.
 Certain assets are assessed for remission purposes and this includes any redundancy pay or pay in lieu of notice an employee has received from their dismissal.
 A claimant can apply for remission of the whole or part of the fee.
-Details of this are in the Government Factsheet here and on this link here.
+Details of this are in the government factsheet here and on this link here.
 On 30th June 2014 the fee remission application process was simplified and the forms and guidance can be found here.

-If a claimant submits a claim accompanied by an application for remission and the remission application is refused, the Tribunal will notify the claimant that the fee must be paid by a specified date, and the Tribunal will reject the claim if the fee is not paid by that date.
+If a claimant submits a claim accompanied by an application for remission and the remission application is refused, the Tribunal will notify the claimant that the fee must be paid by a specified date, and the Tribunal will reject the claim if the fee isn’t paid by that date.

 Pending the legal challenge to these fees being introduced, fees must still be paid and if the legal challenge is successful the fees will be reimbursed.

-From 29th July you will be able to complete a new ET1 claim form online which you can access from the Factsheet, or send the claim in by post or deliver it by hand – all the details you need are in the Factsheet.
+From 29th July, you’ll be able to complete a new ET1 claim form online which you can access from the Factsheet, or send the claim in by post or deliver it by hand – all the details you need are in the Factsheet.
 Employment Tribunals guidance from gov.uk is here and you can start the online application process here.

 The Employment Tribunal will have the power to order the unsuccessful party to reimburse the fees paid by the successful party.
 Fees to take an appeal to the Employment Appeal Tribunal will be £400 to lodge the appeal and a hearing fee of £1,200.